EuroProofNet/europroofnet.github.io/_pages/grants.md

 **Reimbursement rules for STSMs**

-Beneficiaries of an STSM receive the grant after their STSM if they provide **within 2 weeks after the end of their STSM** a report following this [template](/_pages/STSM-report-template.docx), **signed by their host** and approved by the core group.
+Beneficiaries of an STSM must pay their travel by themselves.
+They receive the grant after their STSM if they provide **within 2 weeks after the end of their STSM** a report following this [template](/_pages/STSM-report-template.docx), **signed by their host** and approved by the core group.
 The amount of the grant is fixed before the STSM, based on an estimation of their travel expenses.
 Note that, since this is a grant and not a reimbursement, it may not cover all the final expenses.
 On the other hand, STSM beneficiaries do not have to provide tickets or bills.

 **Reimbursement rules for ITCGs**